-- 5.1 There are four stages to raising a disclosure. - Any concerns should be raised with a College Senior Post Holder.
-The College Senior Post Holders are currently the Principal & CEO, the Deputy CEO and the Deputy Principal Finance & Resources. - 2) The Senior Post Holder will arrange an investigation of the matter (either by

-- investigating the matter themself or immediately passing the issue to someone in a more suitable position). - 3) If the employee is concerned that a Senior Post Holder is involved in the wrongdoing, has failed to make a proper investigation or has failed to report the outcome of the investigations to the Executive Leadership Team or Board, they should inform the Clerk to the Corporation who will arrange for another investigation to be carried out, make any necessary enquiries and make their own report to the Board as in stage 2 above. - 4) If on conclusion of stages 1, 2 and 3 the employee reasonably believes that the appropriate action has not been taken, they are entitled to contact a relevant external body or person to express the concerns.
-A "relevant body" is likely to be a regulatory body such as the Education and Skills Funding Agency (ESFA) or Health and Safety Executive (HSE). - 5.2 The media is not considered a relevant external body and disclosing information inappropriately to the media could result in disciplinary action being taken against the employee. - 5.3 As an underpinning theme, disclosures alleged to relate directly to the Chief Executive Principal must be raised directly with the Clerk to the Corporation who will then deal with the matter through a specially convened panel of the Board of Governors.
+- 5.1 There are four stages to raising a disclosure. - 1) Any concerns should be raised with a College Senior Post Holder.
+The College Senior Post Holders are currently the Principal & CEO, the Deputy CEO and the Deputy Principal Finance & Resources. - 2) The Senior Post Holder will arrange an investigation of the matter (either by investigating the matter themself or immediately passing the issue to someone in a more suitable position). - 3) If the employee is concerned that a Senior Post Holder is involved in the wrongdoing, has failed to make a proper investigation or has failed to report the outcome of the investigations to the Executive Leadership Team or Board, they should inform the Head of Governance who will arrange for another investigation to be carried out, make any necessary enquiries and make their own report to the Board as in stage 2 above. - 4) If, on conclusion of stages 1, 2 and 3 the employee reasonably believes that the appropriate action has not been taken, they are entitled to contact a relevant external body or person to express the concerns.
+A "relevant body" is likely to be a regulatory body such as the Education and Skills Funding Agency (ESFA) or Health and Safety Executive (HSE). - 5.2 The media is not considered a relevant external body and disclosing information inappropriately to the media could result in disciplinary action being taken against the employee. - 5.3 Although employees are encouraged to raise concerns to the College through this policy, they do have the right to make a disclosure directly via an appropriate external body, or via a solicitor or barrister. - 5.4 Disclosures relating directly to the Chief Executive Principal must be raised directly with the Head of Governance who will then deal with the matter through a specially convened panel of the Board of Governors.